Qiplex/disk-space-saver/README.md

-### Disk Space Analyzer that saves  hundreds of gigabytes on Windows, macOS and Linux.
+### Disk Space Analyzer that saves  hundreds of gigabytes on Windows, macOS and Linux

 ### More info: https://qiplex.com/software/disk-space-saver/